Algebraic Structures

 A semigroup in which every element is left and right cancellable is called a cancellative semigroup.

-Not all semigroups satisfy cancellation.
+Not all semigroups satisfy the cancellation law.
 This is a strong additional property.

 Powers in a Semigroup

-Let $a \in S$, we define the powers of an element $a$ in the following way:
+Let $a \in S$, we define the positive powers of an element $a$ in the following way:

 Because of associativity, expressions like $a \cdot a \cdot a$ do not depend on how we place parentheses, so $a^n$ is well-defined.